psilons/pypigeonhole-build/docs/impl_notes.md

   done, just close the window and start a new one.

 We leave out the complexity of local artifact server setup.
 Variations are:
-- local pip/anaconda channels, for testing.
+- local testing: use local files.

+- private repo servers:
+    - download/upload files
-- http tunnel through local channels.
+    - tunnel through to central servers for downloads.
-- local/internal pip/anaconda official servers through vendor support.
-- remote pip/anaconda official/central servers through internet.
-- 3rd party vendors, such as Artifactory servers.